About Us

 Modern Phase (Mid-2010s - Present)

-Digital Transformation: The business model transformed from reselling basic copper-based connectivity minutes only, to offering more complex, higher-margin managed and professional services.
+Digital Transformation: The business model transformed from offering copper-based and optical fiber-based access services to offering more complex, higher-margin, managed connectivity and routing services.

-Cloud Adoption: A major transition to offering scalable, cloud-based solutions, including UCaaS platforms that integrate voice, video, messaging, and collaboration features.
+Cloud Adoption: A major upgrade was the functionality to offer scalable, cloud-based solutions, including UCaaS platforms that integrate voice, video, messaging, and collaboration features.

-Focus Areas: Currently, key Masslocal opportunities and growth areas include leveraging advanced technologies like 5G, artificial intelligence (AI), and automation for enhanced customer service and network management.
-Essentially, Masslocal now focuses on becoming a trusted IT advisor to its clients, providing comprehensive communication solutions.
+Focus Areas: Key opportunities and growth areas for MassLocal include leveraging advanced technologies like 5G, artificial intelligence (AI), automation for enhanced customer service experience and network management.